 Growing lemon trees adds interest and delight to a garden.
-Cheery yellow lemons are wonderful to look forward to.
-But, if you are growing a lemon tree and it has not produced lemons and still looks healthy, it is possible that the tree is lacking in nutrients or it has not been given the correct fertilizer for lemon tree growth.
+Cheery yellow lemons are wonderful to look forward to, but if you’re growing a lemon tree and it hasn’t produced lemons and still looks healthy, it is possible that the tree is lacking in nutrients or it has not been given the correct fertilizer for lemon tree growth.
 Keep reading for tips on fertilizing lemons.

 Lemon Tree Fertilizer